Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

 \paragraph{3.
-Average Wasserstein distances.} We may also desire a measure of how close the predictions are when averaging across observations in our sample selected for interpretation, $x_{1:n}$.
+Average Wasserstein distances} We may also desire a measure of how close the predictions are on average for each observation in the set of data we wish to interpret, $x_0$.
 Towards this end, we propose an average $p$-Wasserstein distance.